iitd/iitd.github.io/security/lecture1.md

 1. How is the `passwd` program able to change the write to `/etc/passwd`, when it is executed by X?
    - Learn about the `setuid` bit that allows the executable to be executed with the privileges of the owner of the executable file.

-2. Why can't user X cannot change other user passwords?
+2. Why can't user X change other user passwords?
    - Because the executable carefully checks what the user is trying to do, against the user privileges.

 3. What happens if the `passwd` program had a software defect?